Thunder Radio to celebrate Women’s History Month with Interviews

 Janice Bowling-Tennessee State Senator-Thursday, March 28th at 3PM

-Connie Castille-former Director of Election Commission for Coffee County-Thursday, march 28th at 4PM
+Connie Casteel -former Director of Election Commission for Coffee County-Thursday, march 28th at 4PM

 Laura Nettles-Investigator for the Public Defenders Office-Friday, March 29th at 3PM

-Note: EDITOR’S NOTE: An earlier version of this story had a misspelling of Connie Casteel’s name.
-We apologize for the error.